compound-finance/comet/certora/README.md

     }
 ```
 11. **Usage registered assets only** ✔️*
-Checks that every function call that has an asset arguments reverts on a non-registered asset
+Every function that has an asset argument must revert on a non-registered asset.
 ```
     {